Computer Applications | High School | Lesson Plans

 So where do you start?

-In this article, we’ll share where you can find great computer applications lesson plans perfect for high school students.
+In this article, we’ll share where you can find great computer applications lesson plans to teach 5 topics to high school students:

 We’ll start with the basics — digital literacy.